mindspore-ai/docs/tutorials/source_en/use/saving_and_loading_model_parameters.md

 For example, `resnet50_3-2_32.ckpt` indicates the CheckPoint file generated during the 32th step of the second epoch after the script is executed for the third time.

+> - When the saved single model parameter is large (more than 64M), it will fail to save due to the limitation of Protobuf's own data size.
+At this time, the restriction can be lifted by setting the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`.
+> - When performing distributed parallel training tasks, each process needs to set different `directory` parameters to save the CheckPoint file to a different directory to prevent file read and write confusion.

 ### CheckPoint Configuration Policies